nathanrayburn/dai-lab-fileio-A/README.md

   - Read and write textual data using the appropriate character encoding.
   - Use the try-with-resources statement to properly close streams.
 - Tools
-  - Know how to JUnit to a Maven project.
+  - Know how to add JUnit to a Maven project.
-  - Run Unit tests from the command line with Maven.
+  - Run unit tests from the command line with Maven.
   - Run unit tests from an IDE.
   - Use the debugger of your IDE to debug your code.
 - Git